-Photographs and documents from the State Library and Archives of Florida are placed together with background information.
+Photographs and documents from the State Library and Archives of Florida are placed together with background information and lesson plans.

-This is a list of resources available online from the State Library and Archives of Florida relating to the 2017 National History Day theme.
+This is a list of resources available online from the State Library and Archives of Florida relating to topics in Florida history.
 Additional resources are available at the State Library and Archives of Florida in Tallahassee.